albodelu/Android-Bluetooth-Scanner/README.md

 Presentation layer is the **outer layer** in Clean.
 It consists of framework dependent code to display the UI to the user.
 We will use `MainActivity` class to display the welcome message to the user when the app resumes.

 Let's start by writing the interface of our `Presenter` and `View`.
-The only thing our `view` needs to do is to display the welcome message:
+The only thing our `scanningView` needs to do is to display the welcome message:

 ```java
 public interface MainPresenter extends BasePresenter {